 Ho Mang Mang saw a copy of an unfinished autobiography in the home of one of Fang Junbi’s sons.
-According to the calligraphy and content of this document, Ho Mang Hang determined that the document was written by Wang Jingwei, in collaboration with Zeng Zhongming.
+According to the calligraphy and content of this document, Ho Mang Hang determined that the document was authored by Wang Jingwei.
 Ho referred to it as “Draft,” which we refer to on this web site as Draft of an Unfinished Autobiography.

 《南社詩稿》（Poetry of Nanshe）Handcopy by Wang Jingwei

 Copies of some of the following unpublished works by Ho Mang Hang have been donated to libraries around the word: